 Hello!
-My name is Tom Kemp, and I live with my wife and kids and dog Chloe in Palo Alto, CA. I will be using this blog to explore cybersecurity, entrepreneurship and what other topics that may be of interest to me.
+My name is Tom Kemp, and I live with my wife and kids and dog Chloe in Palo Alto, CA. I will be using this blog to explore privacy, cybersecurity, entrepreneurship and what other topics that may be of interest to me.

 A bit of background on me: after growing up in Michigan and going to the University of Michigan — I majored in Computer Science and also in History — I have lived and worked in the Bay Area for 30 years now.
 I started my career out of college at Oracle.
-I was later part of the team that created the software company NetIQ and helped to take it public.
-I also worked for a short time at a Venture Capital (VC) firm as an Entrepreneur-in-Residence (EIR) before co-founding and being CEO of Centrify, a leading cybersecurity software and cloud services firm.
+I was later part of the founding team that started up the software company NetIQ that went public in 1999.
+I also worked for a short time at a leading Venture Capital (VC) firm as an Entrepreneur-in-Residence (EIR) before co-founding and being CEO of Centrify, a leading cybersecurity software and cloud services firm.